 Also watch for transactions on your credit report that are not actually yours, and should not even be on there.

 Contact the credit bureau that you got your credit report from, and dispute these transactions and get them removed from your credit report immediately.

 Once that is done you will see your credit score increase very quickly!

 Look for Delinquent Accounts

-If you speak to the creditors and set up a payment arrangement, they will see that you are trying to be responsible and get your finances in order.
+Speak to the companies that you owe money, and set up a payment arrangement, so that they see that you are getting your finances in order.
 This is going to encourage them to assist you with your efforts to follow a plan to pay off the debt.

 As much as 35% of your credit score is based on your repayment history.
-If you have late payments they will be reported to the credit bureaus and that will lower your credit score.
+If you have late payments (even one day late) they will be reported to the credit bureaus and that will lower your credit score.

-To prevent this, set up a budget and set aside money to pay your creditors on time.
+To prevent this, set up a personal budget and set aside money to pay all of your creditors on time.